CamStan/test-docs/unifycr-docs/docs/testing.rst

     Also make sure all :ref:`dependencies <spack-build-label>` are installed and loaded.

-By default, the integration tests will run the number of processes-per-node as there are nodes allocated for the job (i.e., if 4 nodes were allocated, then 4 processes will be run per node).
-This can be changed by setting the :ref:`$CI_NPROCS <CI_NPROCS>` environment variable.
+By default, the integration tests will use the number of processes-per-node as there are nodes allocated for the job (i.e., if 4 nodes were allocated, then 4 processes will be run per node).
+This can be changed by setting the :ref:`$CI_NPROCS <ci-nprocs-label>` environment variable.

 .. note::

-    To run the the integration tests from a Spack_ installation of UnifyCR, first tell Spack to use a different location to stage builds in order to have the source files available from an allocation.
+    In order to run the the integration tests from a Spack_ installation of UnifyCR, you'll need to tell Spack to use a different location for staging builds in order to have the source files available from inside an allocation.

     Open your Spack config file